Introduction

 Healthcare in Spain

-Costa del Sol: Known for its beautiful beaches and vibrant expat community.
+- Costa del Sol: A hub for luxury villas and vibrant expat communities.

 Regional Differences in Spain

-Madrid: As the capital city, Madrid boasts higher property prices due to high demand, especially for luxury apartments and historic properties.
-One-bedroom apartments in central Madrid typically range from €300,000 to €600,000, while larger homes can cost between €700,000 and €1,200,000.
-The city’s vibrant cultural scene and economic opportunities make it a prime location for property investment.
+Madrid: The capital city features higher property prices due to demand for luxury apartments and historic homes.
+One-bedroom apartments in central Madrid range from €300,000 to €600,000, while larger homes cost €700,000 to €1,200,000.
+Its cultural vibrancy and economic opportunities make it ideal for investment.

 Market Trends and Investment Potential